Saturday November 14, 2020

 Another interesting find is the amount of time canna-tourists spent in Colorado.
 Travelers who visited the Centennial State for cannabis spent less time in the state than other tourists, 4.6 nights as opposed to 5.1.
 However, they spent more money than tourists not motivated by cannabis.
 Visitors who partook in cannabis activities during their stay spent $1,930 as opposed to $1,869.
 Tourists who said that cannabis was the primary reason for their visit spent even more, an average of $2,030.

-Even though cannabis tourists may choose a specific location for the ganga, they’ve also gotta eat.
+Even though cannabis tourists may choose a specific location for the ganja, they’ve also have to eat.
 Tourists spend money in restaurants, hotels, retail stores, and local museums.
 They are large financial drivers for attractions like live entertainment and historical monuments, and (especially in Colorado) constitute a significant share of the traffic through state and national parks.
 All this adds up to a hefty tax bump outside of cannabis beyond the $6.56 billion that marijuana tax sales raked in for Colorado from 2014-2019.

 What East Coast Tourism Might Look Like After COVID